 - Complications include major fetal congenital anomalies or low Apgar index

-- Associated with single umbilical artery and other umbilical cord anomalies, retroplacental hematoma (abruptio placentae) and placenta previa
+- Other placental findings may include: single umbilical artery and other umbilical cord anomalies, retroplacental hematoma (abruptio placentae) and placenta previa

 Microscopic (histologic) description